lombardpress/lombardpress-schema/docs/1.0/critical/index.md

 > 10 fides] *om.* V

-## WitDetail
+## witDetail

 ### Description

 Under normal circumstances the processor will generate, from the above described `rdg` types, text describing the particular reading.
-But a reading might represent a certain situation that the editor would like to described, but is not handled by the processor.
-In that case the `witDetail` is handy (and preferred to resorting to the use of `rdg` `@type` "manual"), as its content should be added by the processor after the standard text of the reading type, but before the witness siglum.
+But a reading might represent a certain situation that the editor would like to describe, but is not handled by the processor.
+In that case the `witDetail` is handy (and preferred to resorting to the use of `rdg@type="manual"`), as its content should be added by the processor after the standard text of the reading type, but before the witness siglum.

 ### Rules

-* `witDetail` **MAY** take as children only text nodes and the `mentioned` element.
+1. The `witDetail` **MAY** take as children only text nodes and the `mentioned` element.
-* All references to the content of the established text or witness within `witDetail` should be wrapped in a `mentioned` element.
+2. All references to the content of the established text or witness within `witDetail` should be wrapped in a `mentioned` element.
-* `witDetail` **MUST** have an `@wit` that points to the reading associated with this `witDetail`
+3. The `witDetail` **MUST** have an `@wit` that points to the reading associated with this `witDetail`.
-  * `witDetail` information should target only one reading.
-General notes meant to offer detail or information about the entire apparatus should a `note` element that should appear at the end of the `app`
+  * The `witDetail` information should target only one reading.
+General notes meant to offer detail or information about the entire apparatus should be included in a `note` element which should appear at the end of the `app`.
-* For ease of processing and clarity, `witDetail` elements should come immediately after the `rdg` with which it is associated.
+4. For ease of processing and clarity, `witDetail` elements should come immediately after the `rdg` with which it is associated.
+5. The `witDetail` **SHOULD** include an `@xml:lang`.
+6. The `witDetail` **SHOULD** be longer than 100 words, since it is expected that this note will be included in a printed *apparatus criticus*.
+Longer notes should be included in an `app/note`.

 ### Example